jbrzusto/shiftwrap/README.md

 ## Shiftwrapd API
 Shiftwrapd runs an HTTP server to let you query and control it.
-Requests and responses are in JSON format (and so must have the HTTP header `Content-type: application/json`) Here's the API:
+Requests and responses are in JSON format (and so must have the HTTP header `Content-type: application/json`) To allow for basic security, the `shiftwrapd` HTTP server listens on a unix domain socket, `/var/run/shiftwrapd.sock` by default.
+This means only processes with root privileges can send requests.
+If you want to run `shiftwrapd` with fewer privileges, you should choose a different location for the socket.
+To help processes find the socket, `shiftwrapd` creates a symlink to the socket from `/tmp/shiftwrapd.port`.

+Here's the API:

 `